Cystic Fibrosis Genetic Testing Basics

 Should I be tested before or after a pregnancy?

 It is ideal to be tested for cystic fibrosis before beginning a pregnancy.
-This provides you more options (such as using an egg or sperm donor) if you and your partner are both carriers.
+This provides you more options (such as using an egg or sperm donor, or getting preimplantation genetic testing) if you and your partner are both carriers.
 It typically takes about two weeks to get results back.
 Waiting those two weeks is often very stressful, but is even more stressful while a pregnancy is ongoing.

 You may want to check with your insurance company first.
 Some insurers only cover CF carrier screening if you are already pregnant.